CONE-MT/Multilingual_ChatGPT/README.md

 ## Example

-we tested whether the answers obtained by translating the text from the source language into English and then asking ChatGPT would be better than using the original text directly.
+We tested whether the answers obtained by translating the text from the source language into English and then asking ChatGPT would be better than using the original text directly.

 Here are the evaluation results on Chinese: [case](./doc/chinese_test.md)